Ernest-Yoyowah/javascript-concepts-qna/functions-and-scope-qna.md

 };
 ```

-3. What is a callback function, and how would you use it?
+3. **Question:** What is a callback function, and how would you use it?

 **Answer:**
 A callback function is a function passed as an argument to another function.
 Callback functions are commonly used in asynchronous operations, event handling, and error handling.
 They are executed or "called back" when a specific condition or function is met during execution.